boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/stacked-area-chart.md

 ### Value Label Position

-This option allows you to customize the value label position in a chart.
-By default, it is set to ‘Auto,’ so the label position for the stacked area chart will be set to Middle.
+This option enables you to personalize the position of the value label in a chart.
+By default, it is set to 'Auto,' therefore the label position for the stacked area chart will be set to Middle.

 ![Value label position](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/valuelabelposition.png)

 ### Value Label Rotation

-This allows you to define the rotation angle for the value labels to display.
+This allows you to define the rotation angle for displaying the value labels.

 ![Value Label Rotation](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/stackedareachart-showlabelrotation.png)

 ### Value Label Suffix

-This allows you to show or hide the suffix value of value labels.
+This feature allows you to display or conceal the suffix value of value labels.

 ### Suffix Value

-This allows you to customize the suffix value of value labels.
+This feature enables you to customize the suffix value of value labels.

 ![Suffix Value](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/suffix-value.png)

-**Note:** When Increased the height and number of data in chart the value label was hidden.
-Use label rotation property to visible the label.
+> **Note:** When I increased the height and number of data in the chart, the value label was hidden.
+Use the label rotation property to make the label visible.

 ### Show Marker

-This allows you to toggle the visibility of marker from label to adorn each data point in a chart series.
+This feature allows you to switch the visibility of the marker, which labels and adorns each data point in a chart series.

 ![Show Marker](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/show-marker.png)

 ### Show Items With No Data

-By default, The chart doesn't display the columns with Null or Empty Value as shown in the below image
+By default, the chart does not display the columns with null or empty values, as shown in the image below.

 ![Chart Default](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/chart-default.png)

-If you enable the `Show Items With No Data` property, Then the columns with the Null data will be displayed in the chart.
+If you enable the `Show Items With No Data` property, then the columns with null data will be displayed in the chart.

 ![Empty Point Mode Zero](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/chart-gap.png)

 ### Empty Point Mode

-This allows you to handle the display mode to empty points with the properties `Gap`, `Zero`, `Average` and `Connect`.
+This allows you to handle the display mode for empty points with the properties `Gap`, `Zero`, `Average` and `Connect`.

 ![Empty Point Mode Options](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/chart-options.png)

 ### Gap

-This option allows you to show the null or undefined values with gaps.
+This option allows you to display the null or undefined values as gaps.

 ![Empty Point Mode Gap](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/chart-gap.png)

 ### Zero

-This option allows you to show the null or undefined values in the zero axis.
+This option enables you to display the null or undefined values on the zero axis.

 ![Empty Point Mode Zero](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/chart-zero.png)

 ### Average

-This option allows you to display the null or undefined values with the average value.
+This option allows you to display the null or undefined values along with the average value.

 ![Empty Point Mode Zero](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/chart-average.png)

 ### Connect

-This option ignores the empty values and connect the remaining points.
+This option ignores the empty values and connects the remaining points.

 ![Empty Point Mode Connect](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/chart-connect.png)

 ### Enable Smooth Scroll

-On enabling this support, the chart scroll bar thumb-size will be calculated based on the total records count.
-So, you can see the last record by performing a single scroll.
+When this support is enabled, the size of the chart scroll bar thumb will be calculated based on the total count of records.
+This will allow you to view the last record by scrolling just once.

 #### Page Size

-This option allows you to set number of records needs to be fetched on initial load.
+This option allows you to set the number of records that need to be fetched on the initial load.

 ### Legend Settings